‘Luke Cage’ Star Mike Colter Lends His Support To ‘Guardians Of The Galaxy’ Director James Gunn

 — Skyler Shuler (@Skylerhxc) July 31, 2018

+Another report, also listed on Screen Rant, seemed to indicate that Disney was not rushing to replace Gunn.
+This was taken by some as a sign that the company was already considering reinstating him.
+A petition has even been put out in hopes of getting Gunn rehired, and an open letter has been penned by Guardians of the Galaxy cast members in support of the director.

-Since being fired, and according to the letter from cast members, many “outlandish conspiracy theories” have surfaced around why Disney fired the director.
-According to Screen Rant several right wing pundits have even gone so far as to insinuate that Gunn was actually committing acts of pedophilia and rape, rather than merely making what could and has apparently been seen as distasteful jokes on his Twitter feed.
+According to the letter from cast members, many “outlandish conspiracy theories” have surfaced around why Disney fired the director.
+According to Screen Rant, several right wing pundits have even gone so far as to insinuate that Gunn was actually committing acts of pedophilia and rape, rather than merely making what many saw as distasteful jokes on his Twitter feed.

-A great deal of information about the situation between James Gunn and Disney is unknown.
+Further information about the situation between Gunn and Disney is unknown.
 Many still want to see Disney rehire the director.
-For now, fans will just have to sit back and wait for further details and outcomes.
+For now, fans will just have to sit back and wait for further details.